shiftkey/brendanforster.com/themes/hugo-natrium-theme/README.md

 ## History

 I learned a lot while playing with the code from Lithium.
-I'm an absolutly beginner.
-Please report any issue you recognize.
+I'm an absolute beginner.
+Please report any issues you recognize.

 ## Features